abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 ..  only:: draft

-    Once you have a solution, you can queried it and follow its route:
+    Once you have a solution, you can query it and follow its route:

     ..  code-block:: c++